-- 1. In bracket 1, briefly restate the recitation about which applicant is arguing. - 2.
+- 1. In bracket 1, identify the claim(s) the applicant's unpersuasive argument addresses. - 2.
+In bracket 2, briefly restate the recitation about which applicant is arguing. - 3.
 This form paragraph must be preceded by form paragraph 7.37.

-$\P$ 7.37.11 Unpersuasive Argument: General Allegation of Patentability
+\P 7.37.11 Unpersuasive Argument: General Allegation of Patentability